 CONCLUSIONS AND TAKEAWAYS

-Inflation is a galaxy-local phenomena that contributes to Universe expansion and is driven from the Planck plasma ejecta in jets or mini-bangs as Planck photons and neutrinos from the emission decay, cool, inflate, and react into lesser energy photons, neutrinos, and other forms of standard matter-energy.
+Inflation is a galaxy-local phenomena that contributes to the appearance of Universe expansion via the emission of spacetime superfluid gas.
+The process of creating the superfluid gas of axion like particles is driven from the Planck plasma ejecta in jets or mini-bangs from galaxy center SMBH.
+As Planck photons and neutrinos from the emission decay, cool, inflate, and react they form lesser energy photons, neutrinos, axions, and other particles of standard matter-energy.

-The science around the Big Bang and one-time inflation is generally good work, even if it was blinkered, and it won’t be difficult for scientists to reframe the theories, models, and measurements towards a galaxy-local process with many intermittent and ongoing Planck plasma jets and galaxy-local bangs and galaxy-local inflation events dispersed throughout the universe in active galactic nuclei (AGN) supermassive black holes (SMBH) and possibly other high energy objects and events.
+The science around the Big Bang and one-time inflation is generally good work, even if it was blinkered.
+It won’t be difficult for scientists to reframe their theories, models, and measurements towards a galaxy-local process.
+Furthermore, scientists have a laboratory to observe the intermittent and ongoing Planck plasma jets and galaxy-local bangs and galaxy-local inflation events throughout the universe in active galactic nuclei (AGN) supermassive black holes (SMBH) and possibly other high energy objects and events.

 NPQG solves the same problems as the Big Bang and one-time inflation theory.
 NPQG makes different predictions.
 NPQG has none of the weaknesses of the Big Bang and one-time inflation theories.